uprate-tech/uprate/README.md

 # Uprate Technologies
-A collection of documents that may be used as a framework to run any successful software development company.
+A collection of documents that may be used as a framework to run a successful software development company.

 ## Why Open-Source Our Operational Documents?
 Our vision is to completely remove the technical challenges from the software product development industry, so that all innovative software products may be affordably pursued by anyone with passion and an idea.
 As you can imagine such a vision can not be made possible without everyone working together to standardise the protocols in the industry, for the advancement of all future software development around the world.